IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 A non-blocking invocation will invoke the action immediately, but _not wait_ for a response.

 If you don't need the Action result right away, you can omit the `--blocking` flag to make a non-blocking invocation.
-You can get the result later by using the **Activation ID**.
+You can get the result later by using the activation ID.

 1. Invoke the `hello` action using the command-line as a non-blocking activation.